ianchanning/neural-network-js/tutorial/slides.tex.md

 So it's a good idea to re-use them but... **bias**.
 When you're a box with no senses and all you get given are the same set of examples over and over again you start noticing things that aren't relevant.

-# I want a metric for how well the weights worked
+# A metric for how well the weights worked

 First consider how well an individual example worked